vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 Since the DPR repo depends on a different version of transformers library, the following steps needs to be a performed in a different python environment.
 We recommend using e.g. conda.
-How to install and configure conda is outside of the scope of this work but the  below creates a python3.7 runtime environment named DPR.
+How to install and configure conda is outside the scope of this work but the  below creates a python3.7 runtime environment named DPR.
 This isolates the environment where the DPR dependencies are installed.